Judge rejects Donald Trump bid to dismiss E. Jean Carroll's first defamation lawsuit | Law-Order

 Judge rejects Donald Trump bid to dismiss E. Jean Carroll's first defamation lawsuit

-Lawyers for Trump did not immediately respond to requests for comment.
-The case is separate from last month's verdict by a federal jury in Manhattan ordering Trump to pay Carroll $5 million for defamation and sexual abuse, after Trump in October 2022 similarly denied their alleged encounter.
+Alina Habba, a lawyer for Trump, said: "We disagree with the court's decision and will be taking the appropriate steps to preserve all viable defenses."
+The case is separate from last month's verdict by a federal jury in Manhattan that Trump pay Carroll $5 million for defamation and sexual abuse, after Trump in October 2022 similarly denied their alleged encounter.

-The case is separate from last month's verdict by a federal jury in Manhattan ordering Trump to pay Carroll $5 million for defamation and sexual abuse, after Trump in October 2022 similarly denied their alleged encounter.
+The case is separate from last month's verdict by a federal jury in Manhattan that Trump pay Carroll $5 million for defamation and sexual abuse, after Trump in October 2022 similarly denied their alleged encounter.
 Jurors did not find that Trump raped Carroll.
-Carroll's lawyer Roberta Kaplan, who is not related to the judge, said the decision "confirms that once again, Donald Trump's supposed defenses to E. Jean Carroll's defamation claims don't work."
+Carroll's lawyer Roberta Kaplan, who is not related to the judge, said Thursday's decision "confirms that once again, Donald Trump's supposed defenses to E. Jean Carroll's defamation claims don't work."

-The former Elle magazine columnist first drew Trump's ire in June 2019 when she accused him in New York magazine, as she was preparing to release her memoir, of having attacked her in a Bergdorf Goodman department store dressing room in Manhattan.
-That prompted Trump to say he had not known Carroll, that she was not his type, and that she lied about the alleged encounter to drum up book sales.
+Now 79, Carroll drew Trump's ire in June 2019 when she accused him in New York magazine, as she was preparing to release her memoir, of having attacked her in a Bergdorf Goodman department store dressing room in Manhattan.
+That prompted Trump, 77, to say he had not known Carroll, that she was not his "type," and that she lied to drum up book sales.

-BEYOND THE 'OUTER PERIMETER' In his 46-page decision on Thursday, Judge Kaplan said Trump waited too long to raise the absolute immunity defense, and that it would be unfair to Carroll to let him do so now and further delay the 3-1/2-year-old case.
+BEYOND THE 'OUTER PERIMETER' In his 46-page decision, Kaplan said Trump waited too long to raise the absolute immunity defense, and that it would be unfair to Carroll to let him do so now and further delay the 3-1/2-year-old case.

 The judge also said Trump's criticism of Carroll went beyond "the outer perimeter of his official duties" as president.
 "Mr. Trump does not identify any connection between the allegedly defamatory content of his statements -- that Ms. Carroll fabricated her sexual assault accusation and did so for financial and personal gain -- to any official responsibility of the president," Kaplan wrote.
 "Nor can the court think of any."